CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_index.md

 1. Read `project_index.md`.
 2. Read `project_status_ledger.md` when the task involves implementation, debugging, release, or validation.
+3. Read `validation_campaign_ledger.md` for validation work and use its slice IDs to select evidence.
-3. Open the smallest leaf file that answers the question.
+4. Open the smallest leaf file that answers the question.
-4. Expand to adjacent files only when the task crosses topic boundaries.
+5. Expand to adjacent files only when the task crosses topic boundaries.
-5. Return here before jumping to a different topic branch.
+6. Return here before jumping to a different topic branch.

 ## Context Rules